walquis/git-basics-team-project/docs/common-git-workflows.md

 1. `git push origin main` - Share your scintillating creativity with your team by "catching-up the remote `origin/main` to your `main`.

 ## Forgot to pull before committing
 This workflow is very common for me!
-Another variation of this workflow is "started-working-on-wrong-branch".
-Both have the same basic solution: Get to the right place, and then cherry-pick the change(s).
+(Another variation of this workflow is "started-my-work-on-wrong-branch".)

 It typically goes like this:
 1. I cd into a repo workspace that I already have cloned, but haven't touched in awhile.